Steven0351/publish-jazzy-docs/README.md

 | `args` | Command line arguments to be passed to Jazzy.
 See `jazzy --help` on your local machine for available options| No |
 | `version` | The Jazzy version to run.
 Defaults to latest | No

+## Limitations
+This Action will never support the following:
+* Generating and deploying documentation to `master` or in a docs folder on `master`
+* Maintain commit history of the `gh-pages` branch.

+This Action does not currently support the following:
+* .json configuration files
+* Specifying both `config` and `args`.
+Any `args` provided along with `config` will be ignored.

 ## Usage
 Documentation generation can be as minimal as the following: